Germany

 The most prevalent issues for visitors involve overcharging at unlicensed bars near nightlife districts.
 Some establishments near train stations use aggressive touts to draw in customers, then present inflated bills.
 Avoid venues that do not display menus with prices.

-Clip joints (Nepp-Lokale) have been a known issue in certain areas.
+Clip joints (Nepp-Lokale) remain a known issue, particularly in Hamburg and Frankfurt.
 These establishments lure customers with promises of companionship, then charge exorbitant prices for drinks.
+A common variant is the "champagne scam," where a companion orders "champagne" that turns out to be non-alcoholic sparkling wine priced at hundreds of euros.
 If a situation feels pressured, leave immediately.

 What Not to Do